-- 8.14 Waterless hand cleaner will be supplied at all mechanical operations covered by this Agreement. - 8.15 At Christmas shut downs, all employees will be paid return fare, provided they return to the job.
-In the case of employees not returning to the job after the shutdown, the provisions of Article 7.01: Hiring and Termination will apply. - 8.16 When a mechanic leaves the employ of the Employer, the Employer shall be required to pay the cost of shipping mechanic's tools.
-Tools shall be shipped within forty-eight (48) hours, (excluding weekends and holidays), of an employee leaving their employment, subject to the same conditions as govern transportation.
+- 8.12 Waterless hand cleaner will be supplied at all mechanical operations covered by this Collective Agreement. - 8.13 When a mechanic leaves the employ of the Employer, the Employer shall be required to pay the cost of shipping mechanic's tools.
+Tools shall be shipped within forty-eight (48) hours, (excluding weekends and holidays), of an Employee leaving their employment, subject to the same conditions as govern transportation.

-Where the Employer fails to comply with the above, unless proper reasons for the delay are forthcoming, the employee shall be deemed to be still on the payroll of the Employer and shall receive their usual wages and all other conditions of this Agreement until there is compliance with these provisions.
+Where the Employer fails to comply with the above, unless proper reasons for the delay are forthcoming, the Employee shall be deemed to be still on the payroll of the Employer and shall receive their usual wages and all other conditions of this Agreement until there is compliance with these provisions.

-- 8.17 It is agreed a telephone(s) shall be made available to all employees at all times for incoming or outgoing emergency purposes and that incoming messages shall be relayed immediately.
-No employee shall be permitted to use a cell phone or smart phone for personal purposes during working hours, excluding rest and meal breaks, except in case of an emergency. - 8.18 While working on projects, the Employer shall be responsible to provide parking for all employees within a reasonable distance from the job site.
-No costs shall be incurred by the Employer.
+8.14 It is agreed a telephone(s) will be made available to all Employees at all times for incoming or outgoing emergency purposes and that incoming messages will be relayed immediately.
+No Employee will be permitted to use a cell phone or smart phone for personal purposes during working hours, excluding rest and meal breaks, except in case of an emergency.